Raw feeding Dalmatians can be somewhat tricky.

 Last but not least, vegetables like:

 Purines can contribute to the formation of urate crystals in the Dalmatian’s urinary tract, which can vary from mild to life threatening.

-Since Dalmatians are prone to developing urinary tract issues (urolithiasis is the clinical term), they need to be fed a diet low in purines and have unlimited access to water to flush out their urinary system.
+Dalmatians are prone to developing urinary tract issues.
+The clinical term for this is urolithiasis.
+That’s why they need to be fed a diet low in purines.
+They also need to have unlimited access to water to flush out their urinary system.

-Norman The Dalmatian Eats A Raw Diet
+A Dalmatian Who Eats A Raw Diet

-Norman eats a block of minced chicken in the morning (450 g, just shy of 1 lb), and another block of chicken mix (chicken and bone) at night.
+He eats a block of minced chicken in the morning (450 g, just shy of 1 lb), and another block of chicken mix (chicken and bone) at night.

-His owners add a vegetable, seed, and fruit mix to each meal (one spoonful) to ensure that he gets all the necessary vitamins, minerals, and nutrients he needs.
+His owners add a vegetable, seed, and fruit mix to each meal.
+One spoonful, to be specific.
+That’s to ensure that he gets all the necessary vitamins, minerals, and nutrients he needs.

 What Norman Doesn’t Eat